Money-Saving Tips On Landscaping

 You can find the best options and prices at a plant nursery.
 Often plants that have been in pots for an extended period will be marked down.

-They still have a lot of life left in them and will thrive once they are planted back in the ground, but they also reflect that they aren't fresh and no longer in their prime.
+They still have a lot of life left in them and will thrive once they are planted back in the ground, but they also reflect that they aren't fresh and are no longer in their prime.

 Also, pay attention to the seasons.
 Frequently a particular plant may be marked down simply because it is past the prime planting window.
 The plant is still healthy and will flourish very well; it just isn't fresh.